stuntrally/stuntrally/Readme.txt

 Hardware requirements

-The recommended minimum hardware is: a CPU with 2 cores, and GPU: GeForce 9600 GT or Radeon HD 3870, with Shader Model 3.0 supported.
+The minimum hardware is:
+a CPU with 2 cores, and GPU: GeForce 9600 GT or Radeon HD 3870, with Shader Model 3.0 supported and 256 MB GPU RAM.

 It is possible to run on older,
 (e.g. on 1 core CPU and GeForce 7600 GT, with 30 fps),
-but integrated GPUs (or laptops) can't handle the game well.
+but integrated GPUs (or laptops) can't handle the game well (or at all).

 ----------------------------------------------------------------------------------